thedevconnect/Crewnet-backend/ANGULAR_FRONTEND_PROMPT.md

 ---

-Yeh complete prompt hai jo sab kuch cover karta hai.
-Isse use karke ek professional Angular application bana sakte ho jo backend ke saath perfectly integrate ho.
+This is a complete prompt that covers everything.
+You can use this to build a professional Angular application that integrates perfectly with the backend.